R-Tharanka/Portfolio/README.md

 ## License

 This is a personal portfolio project.
 You may view the code for reference purposes but all rights are reserved and no permissions are granted for use, modification, or distribution.
+See the [LICENSE](https://github.com/R-Tharanka/Portfolio/blob/main/LICENSE) file for details.

 Copyright (c) 2025 [Ruchira Tharanka].
 All rights reserved.